170%

 Intervention: Jason normalized survey operations, grew participation beyond 3,200 responses per quarter, and improved triage and follow-through.

-Outcome: The survey became the primary data source guiding Platform Engineering investment and contributed to the largest single-driver satisfaction gain in program history.
+Outcome: The survey became the primary qualitative signal guiding Platform Engineering investment decisions.

 Context: Build failures and fragmented CI systems created persistent developer toil.